You asked, I delivered: The Peak Eiger Clip

 Second, the clip will scratch the anodize finish if it's allowed to rotate during installation.

-If you scratch your light during installation you didn't read this bright yellow text.
+If you scratch your light during installation you didn't read this bright red text.

 ATTENTION (will the clip fit your Eiger?)